 - Copy to.
 Use this to place a copy of the assignment in a different course.
 You are asked to specify the course and the module in which to place the copy.
 (If you want to move an assignment to a different course, first copy it to the new course and then remove the current assignment.)

 - Merge into previous.
 Merge the assignment with the previous assignment.
-Content blocks in the assignment are placed at the bottom of the previous assignment and the current assignment is removed.
+Questions in the assignment are placed at the bottom of the previous assignment and the current assignment is removed.

 - Delete.
 Delete the assignment.